cczhu/baseband/docs/baseband/code_struct/vdif.rst

 Words 4 - 7 hold optional extended user data that is telescope or experiment- specific.
-The layout of this data is specified by the "extended-data version", or EDV, in word 4, bit 24 of a VDIF header.
+The layout of this data is specified by the "extended-data version", or EDV, in word 4, bit 24 of the header.
 Registered EDV formats, found on the VDIF website, are all supported by Baseband, and the code is written so that new EDVs can be defined by the user.